Jose-JohnEm/Jose-JohnEm/README.md

 <br />

-## I'm a 3rd year [Epitech](https://www.epitech.eu/en/) student, Full-Stack & Video Game Developer !!
+## I'm a 4th year [Epitech](https://www.epitech.eu/en/) student, Full-Stack Developer !!

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Qwik
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals : Work on a business project
+- 🥅 2023 Goals : Work on a business project
 - ⚡ Other fact : I love to create some rap and afro music

 ### Connect with me: